 Design and research studios form the core of the programme.
-Design will be explored as a tool for synthesis in an expanded field of inter- and transdisciplinary exchange.
+Design is explored as a tool for synthesis in an expanded field of inter- and transdisciplinary exchange.
 The curriculum therefore extends beyond the traditional scope of urban design teaching, to include both emerging developments in urban theory and a deeper understanding of the cultural and ecological dimensions of territories.
 Scientific research on planetary urbanisation, postcolonial thought and the Anthropocene will be engaged in relation to urban design, landscape architecture, urban and landscape ecology, in particular agroecology, sustainable construction, and low carbon mobility.

 EPFL ENAC, Habitat Research Center (HRC), Prof. Paola Viganò

 The programme is addressed to international graduates, young professionals, designers and researchers who wish to link research and design expertise in the context of the extended urbanisation of territories.
 A previous bachelor and master degree are both required.

 Studying in Times of Covid-19